SyedAman10/server1/DEEP_LINK_DEBUGGING.md

 ## Next Steps

 1. **Test the deep link endpoint** to isolate the issue
+2. **Verify OAuth callback returns JSON** with deepLinkUrl
+3. **Implement frontend handler** to process JSON response
+4. **Test automatic redirect** to mobile app
-2. **Collect all logs** from backend and frontend
+5. **Collect all logs** from backend and frontend
-3. **Share logs with frontend developer** for analysis
+6. **Share logs with frontend developer** for analysis
-4. **Test on real devices** to verify functionality
-5. **Check app configuration** for URL scheme setup

 ## Support Information

 If you need help:
 1. Share the backend server logs
 2. Share the frontend console logs
+3. Share the JSON response from the callback
-3. Describe the exact behavior you're seeing
+4. Describe the exact behavior you're seeing
-4. Mention which device/browser you're testing with
+5. Mention which device/browser you're testing with
-5. Include any error messages
+6. Include any error messages

-This comprehensive logging system will help identify exactly where the deep link process is failing.
+This JSON-based approach ensures that:
+1. ✅ No HTML pages are displayed
+2. ✅ Backend returns clean JSON data
+3. ✅ Frontend handles the redirect automatically
+4. ✅ Works in production environments
+5. ✅ Provides smooth user experience
+6. ✅ Follows modern API design patterns